Charged with a Crime? Call for a Free Initial Consult.

 Whether or not you hire an attorney, you have the right to appear in court at a restraining order hearing.
 The date, time, and location of that hearing will be in the paperwork you were served.

-How to Get an Order of Protection Dismissed
+How to Get an Order of Protection Dismissed in North Carolina

 When you are facing a DVPO or no-contact order, you need to consider how you can get the other party’s petition denied by the presiding judge.
 The other party only needs to prove you committed violence, harassed them, threatened them, or other harmful conduct toward them by a preponderance of the evidence.
 This is a lower burden of proof than is necessary in criminal cases, which requires prosecutors to prove you committed the crime beyond a reasonable doubt.
 To have a protective order granted, the other party only needs to prove it is more likely than not that you harmed them or pose a continued threat to their safety, health, and well-being, and that the issuance of a protective order would prevent the behavior in the future.

 However, despite the lower burden of proof, it is possible to overcome these accusations.
 If you need help fighting a false restraining order, the best thing you can do is hire an attorney.
-A lawyer will thoroughly investigate the allegations against you and gather evidence to support your case.
+A DVPO lawyer will thoroughly investigate the allegations against you and gather evidence to support your case.
 Your lawyer may recommend that you testify to and tell your side of the story.
 Your lawyer will also cross-examine your accuser to find inaccuracies in their story or to demonstrate they have an ulterior motive.

 Contesting a restraining order is difficult, but it is possible to win.
 You need to go to court prepared to show that the other person’s accusations are not accurate and what, if any, motive they may have to fabricate the allegations in their petition.